Bertrand/handlebars-objc/doc/ContextObjects.md

 ## How handlebars-objc accesses Objects properties ##

-Handlebars tries several methods to access a property on an object in this order:
+Handlebars tries several methods in order to access a property on an object in this order:

  1. using keyed subscripting operators
  2. using safe Key-Value Coding